adam-takacs-sec/Cybersecurity-Portfolio/SOC Analyst Log Bible/README.md

 ### *The Ultimate Log Reference for Blue Team, DFIR, SOC, Threat Hunting & Detection Engineering*

 A SOC analyst's work is 90% log interpretation, correlation, and analysis.
-This project is one of the **most complete and practical log references in the world**, covering:
+This project is one of the **most complete and practical log references**, covering:

 - Windows Event Logs (Security, System)
 - Sysmon (all important Event IDs with examples)